 Only a handful of qualifying pilots secured commissions with the AFC leading to considerable frustration.
 Their services were offered by the Prime Minister to the Royal Flying Corps and some embarked for England to serve either as cadet pilots or mechanics.
 There was uncertainty as to how long the war would last and their training was also seen to be inadequate by the War Office for the same reasons as those of the Australian military.
 By the fourth intake a group of students were making their dissatisfaction over their future known.
 There was also wrangling about allowances and having to fund their own travel to the UK or Egypt to enlist.

 Nevertheless, Premier Holman persisted, and two further courses were run prior to the war’s end.
 The sixth course started in August 1918 and by Armistice in November, a total of 71 pilots had graduated with 20 joining the AFC and 40 going to the RFC (and, after April 1918, the Royal Air Force).
 Seven graduates lost their lives during the war, 3 in the AFC and 2 in the RFC and 2 in the RAF.

 After the war, effort was made to convert the school to a civilian flying school, but the costs associated were becoming prohibitive and the NSW Government eventually asked the Commonwealth Government to take control.
 In 1923 the Commonwealth purchased the site and in 1925 became RAAF Base Richmond, home to No 3 Squadron.

 If you like what you see here, please FOLLOW this page via email or by using either the buttons below or in the column on the right.
-I try to post NEW content every second Sunday (at least) and knowing that somebody is looking at this gives me the encouragement I need to set aside time to go through my archives and collection in order to develop the content for the page.
+I try to post NEW content as often as possible and knowing that somebody is looking at this gives me the encouragement I need to set aside time to go through my archives and collection in order to develop the content for the page.
 And of course, feel free to contact me here, via email or by visiting my Facebook or Instagram pages